dotnet/docs/docs/csharp/language-reference/keywords/switch.md

 ## The switch section

  A `switch` statement includes one or more switch sections.
-Each switch section contains one or more *case labels* followed by one or more statements.
-The following example shows a simple `switch` statement that has three switch sections.
-Each switch section has one case label, such as `case 1:`, and two statements.
+Each switch section contains one or more *case labels* (either a case or default label) followed by one or more statements.
+The `switch` statement may include at most one default label placed in any switch section.
+The following example shows a simple `switch` statement that has three switch sections, each containing two statements.
+The second switch section contains the `case 2:` and `case 3:` labels.

   A `switch` statement can include any number of switch sections, and each section can have one or more case labels, as shown in the following example.
 However, no two case labels may contain the same expression.